Hugh Millais: Acting career

 Millais' career as an actor came about by accident.
-Spotted in a bar at during the feria in Pamplona, he was invited to meet the director, Robert Altman in England.
+Spotted in a bar at during the feria in Pamplona, he was invited to meet the director Robert Altman in England.
 Altman immediately hired him to play bounty hunter Dog Butler in McCabe & Mrs. Miller (1971), in which his character uses a single-shot elephant gun to shoot Warren Beatty's McCabe.
 During filming he adopted a phoney Texan accent, but Altman told him: “If I’d wanted an American heavy, I would have got Lee Marvin"; Millais' final voice track is spoken with a British accent.
 Altman then cast him to portray Susannah York's lecherous neighbour, Marcel, in the psychological thriller, Images (1972).
 In 1973 Millais took the lead role in Wolf Mankowitz's play The Samson Riddle, again with York at the Gate Theatre, Dublin.
 He portrayed Roy Endean in The Dogs of War (1980) and Uncle Martin, an 18th-century grandee in The Wicked Lady (1983), in which John Gielgud played his butler and Faye Dunaway his niece.
 He played the US Colonel in Chicago Joe and the Showgirl (1990), as well as appearing in British TV shows such as Deceptions, Ruth Rendell Mysteries, Kavanagh QC and Foreign Affairs.

+Personal life

 Millais lived in Kirtlington, Oxfordshire until his death in July 2009.
 As Herbert Kretzmer put it, Hugh showed "wisdom and acquired magnificence by not doing any one thing for too long", while Robert Altman said: “As an actor, he is an excellent cook.
 As a cook, he’s a fantastic actor.”

-He had three children by his second marriage to Suzy Marthe Falconnet Millais.
-They are Ian Everett Millais (50), Joshua Rengault Millais (48) and Tara Romany Maria Millais (41).
+He had three children from his second marriage to Suzy Marthe Falconnet Millais which ended in 1974.
+They are Ian Everett Millais (50), photographer Joshua Rengault Millais (48), and Tara Romany Maria Millais (41).

+Millais married his third wife, Anne Sheffield, in Kensington & Chelsea, April of 1988.